harshadkumar-parmar/movie-ticket-booking/README.md

 ## Security Configuration
 The application includes security configurations for authentication and authorization.
 Ensure you have the necessary credentials to access the endpoints.

-## Contact
-If you have any questions, feel free to reach out.

 ## Database Structure

 ```mermaid